Persona036/Work-portfolio/README.md

 2D platformer engine written using pythong and pygame for rendering, the engine was entirely self written which includes the entity component system, camera, map, and rendering objects onto the screen.

 ### Mobile Development (React Native and Android Studio) ([link](https://github.com/Persona036/drinkandsing))

+Making of a mobile app which handles a database of songs and allows you to search through them.